-DP requirements: 40% test average: 50% average for assignments: attendance at practicals.
+DP requirements: 50% average for assignments and practical reports; attendance at all practicals and provides

 Assessment: Tests count 40%; practicals, tutorials essays and assignments count 10%; one 3-hour examination written in June counts 50%.
 A subminimum of 40% in the examination is required.